MarcusAllen21/IntermediateSoftwareProject/README.md

     - You may take quizzes on the Take Quize page, by completing it will post the grades to your account.

     - you may go to the grades section to view all of your previous grades
+          - The grades will also display Grade weights and pie chart of grades